keikai/doc/dev-ref/jsp/Using_Spreadsheet_JSP_Tag.md

 `kkjsp` (browser)  <---> `SmartUpdateBridge` (server)

-* `kkjsp` is a JavaScript object defined by keikai widget.
+* `kkjsp` is a JavaScript object defined by Keikai widget.
 You don't need to declare to use it.
 It provides client-side context information for `SmartUpdateBridge` to process a request correctly.
 * `SmartUpdateBridge` is a Java object provided Keikai.
 You need to use it to generate a Keikai response that contains updates for a `Book` model.
 The `kkjsp` will read the response and render the change in your browser.

 The sequence diagram displays the overall handling process of an AJAX